americos/lambda-the-cli-way/docs/04-hello-world-your-first-lambda.md

 # Hello World - Your First Lambda

 This section explains how to deploy and invoke a lambda function.
 Examples here will use Node JS as the runtime.
-AWS Lambda supports other runtimes (Python, Ruby, Java, Go lang, .net) also.
+AWS Lambda supports other runtimes (Python, Ruby, Java, JavaScript, Go lang, .net) also.
 The document here [AWS Lambda Runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) list them in detail.

 #### (1) Create lambda function